 Administrators can access these settings in the web interface at Settings > Security.

-You can also allow insecure FTP connections on an individual user basis via the Insecure FTP support user setting.
+You can also allow unencrypted FTP connections on an individual user basis via the Plain/unencrypted FTP Support user setting.

-Note: Allowing insecure connections is dangerous because it will cause passwords and file contents to be transmitted across networks in clear text.
+Note: Allowing unencrypted connections is dangerous because it will cause passwords and file contents to be transmitted across networks in clear text.

 Default: Require SSL on all FTP connections (recommended)